Candle-Electric/VMU_Development_Beginners-Tutorial/Lesson_4/README.md

 ### Drawing The Menu Text

 And Now For The Graphics, we'll want to draw sprites depending on which options are highlighted.
-Speaking in Pseudo-Code, it will look something like this:
+We're going to handle our menu with sprite images, in the same format we've been drawing them, as the text.
+In other words, we'll be storing our text as `.asm` sprites, and drawing them out in our selection slots.
+I'll be honest, I don't know how to draw text from strings to the screen.
+It certainly is possible though, as seen in titles like Chao Adventure 2; it's just outside my capabilities!
+An Options Menu has far less text though than a dialogue-based Game like that though, so the Sprites will certainly do for now.
+Speaking in Pseudo-Code, our setup will look something like this:

 * Is the "Character" Row Selected?
     * Yes: